 Every age has its fears and some of the fears an older person may experience are around…

 Falling — As we get older, and become less ‘fleet of foot’, the angst of falling over, and breaking bones becomes real.
 The installation of handrails, non-slip mats and removing tripping objects can help.
 Check out the Careseekers home safety list for tips on creating safe environment.

-Strangers looking after them — for most people, care workers will play a part in their later stages of life.
+Strangers looking after them — for most people, care workers and in home care will play a part in their later stages of life.
 We need to build a level of ease and not trepidation around accepting care from people who aren’t family members.
 You can lessen this fear by actively being involved in the search for a care worker who will be a great fit for your loved one.